About Us

 I am a DONA international certified birth doula and mother of two.
 Having used a doula at both of my own births, I learned first-hand how important it is to have a supportive, knowledgeable, intuitive birthing team around you to help shape your pregnancy and labor.
 I approach every birth as its own unique experience.
 By providing emotional and physical support as well as evidence based information, I hope to instill confidence and to empower my clients.
 I live in Westchester, NY and provide services in Westchester, New York City and southern Connecticut.

-Julia Fuller-Kling, certified postpartum doula, advanced certified breastfeeding counselor
+Julia Fuller-Kling, certified postpartum doula (daytime support) advanced CBC

 With my 13 years of experience supporting families, I offer a calm, nurturing presence in your home and provide guidance and encouragement during those precious first 6 weeks, so that you can nest, bond, heal, adjust, and integrate.
 I educate you on newborn care, baby wearing, soothing, and sleep so that you feel informed and capable of caring for and calming your baby.
 I guide you through infant feeding whether that’s breastfeeding or bottle feeding pumped milk or formula.
 I help you recover from birth by cooking nourishing meals and healing drinks, caring for your baby so that you can rest or nap, do belly binding and make herbal baths.